Trust Management for Internet of Things: A Systematic Literature Review: Related Work

-Sharma et al. \cite{SHARMA2020475} presented the different stages involved in the process of Trust Management.
-Furthermore, the authors presented a survey on Trust Management schemes.
-The survey is conducted considering direct observations and indirect recommendations, distributed, semi-distributed, centralized schemes and blockchain based schemes for trust management in IoT.
-Moreover, they provided a comparative study of the existing schemes based on some system parameters like computation model, input attributes, evaluation tool, and performance metrics examining their strengths and weaknesses.
-The paper, also highlights open research challenges and present future direction for the researchers.
-Sharma et al. do not provide classification based on the technologies used and focus only on trust related attacks.
+Sharma et al. \cite{SHARMA2020475} presented the different stages involved in the process of trust management.
+Furthermore, the authors presented a survey on trust management schemes.
+The survey is conducted considering direct observations and indirect recommendations, distributed, semi-distributed, centralized schemes, and blockchain-based schemes for trust management in IoT.
+Moreover, they provided a comparative study of the existing schemes based on some system parameters like the computation model, input attributes, evaluation tools, and performance metrics, examining their strengths and weaknesses.
+The paper also highlights open research challenges and presents future directions for the researchers.
+Sharma et al. do not provide classification based on the technologies used and focus only on trust-related attacks.

-Alshehri et al. \cite{AlshehriSUR} were focused on scalable and context-aware Trust Management for IoT.
-They present the concept of IoT and the importance of Trust.
-The authors also provided a comparative evaluation of existing trust solutions for IoT focusing on the scalability.
-Also they presented a trust management protocol for the IoT.
-Furthermore, the authors also provided a context-aware evaluation for the IoT and compared the different trust solutions.
+Alshehri et al. \cite{AlshehriSUR} were focused on scalable and context-aware trust management for the IoT.
+They present the concept of IoT and the importance of trust.
+The authors also provided a comparative evaluation of existing trust solutions for the IoT focusing on scalability.
+Also, they presented a trust management protocol for the IoT.
+Furthermore, the authors also provided a context-aware evaluation of the IoT and compared the different trust solutions.
 Finally, the authors gave some future directions for research.
-This work was published before 2020 and the authors do not provide the threat models of the works included in this survey.
-Also, this work focuses only on context-aware Trust Management.
+This work was published before 2020, and the authors do not provide the threat models of the works included in this survey.
+Also, this work focuses only on context-aware trust management.

-Saeed at al. \cite{Saeed} proposed a classification tree in this survey for Trust Management models.
-The classification scheme is taking into account five dimensions of trust.
+Saeed et al. \cite{Saeed} proposed a classification tree in this survey for trust management models.
+The classification scheme takes into account five dimensions of trust.
 They do not examine the experiments conducted in every work or the threat model mentioned in every category.
-The authors examine some trust related attacks on IoT devices.
+The authors examine some trust-related attacks on IoT devices.
 Finally, they point out some future directions.
-This work only mentions trust related attacks, also they do not classify the papers based on the technologies used.
+This work only mentions trust-related attacks; They do not classify the papers based on the technologies used.